sanketpadir/Data_Analysis_Transformation_and_Dashboard/README.md

 Customer Analysis: Table displaying customer-related metrics, such as repeat purchases and customer loyalty, using Pivot Tables.

 # Running the Dashboard :
-Open the "VRINDA STORE Dashboard.xlsx" file using Microsoft Excel.
+Open the "Vrinda Store Data Analysis.xlsx" file using Microsoft Excel.

 Explore the interactive dashboard and visualizations to gain insights into the store's performance.